wprender/cloudbreak-docs/docs/environments.md

 cbd update fix-something
 ```

-#### Snapshots
+### Snapshots

-We recommend to always use the latest release, but you might want to check new features or bugfixes.
+We recommend that you always use the latest release, but you might also want to check new features or bugfixes in the `master` branch.
 All successful builds from the `master` branch are uploaded to the public S3 bucket.
-You can download it:
+You can download it using:

 ```
 curl -L s3.amazonaws.com/public-repo-1.hortonworks.com/HDP/cloudbreak/cloudbreak-deployer_snapshot_$(uname)_x86_64.tgz | tar -xz
 ```

-Instead of overwriting the released version, download it to a **local directory** and useit by refering as `./cbd`
+Instead of overwriting the released version, download it to a **local directory** and use it by referring to it as `./cbd`

 ```
 ./cbd --version
 ```

-#### Testing
+### Testing

 Shell scripts shouldn’t raise exceptions when it comes to unit testing. [basht](https://github.com/progrium/basht) is
  used for testing.
-See the reasoning: [why not bats or shunit2](https://github.com/progrium/basht#why-not-bats-or-shunit2).
+See [this link](https://github.com/progrium/basht#why-not-bats-or-shunit2) to learn why not bats or shunit2.

-Please cover your bash functions with unit tests and run test with:
+You must cover your bash functions with unit tests and run the test with:

 ```
 make tests
 ```

-#### Release Process of the Clodbreak Deployer tool
+### Release Process for the Clodbreak Deployer Tool

 The master branch is always built on [CircleCI](https://circleci.com/gh/sequenceiq/cloudbreak-deployer).

-When you wan’t a new release, all you have to do:
+When you want to create a new release, run:

 ```
 make release-next-ver
 ```

-`make release-next-ver` performs the following steps:
+The `make release-next-ver` performs the following steps:

  * On the `master` branch:
-    * Updates the `VERSION` file by increasing the **patch** version number (for example from 0.5.2 to 0.5.3)
+    * Updates the `VERSION` file by increasing the **patch** version number (For example, from 0.5.2 to 0.5.3).
-    * Updates `CHANGELOG.md` with the release date
+    * Updates `CHANGELOG.md` with the release date.
-    * Creates a new **Unreleased** section in top of `CHANGELOG.md`
+    * Creates a new **Unreleased** section at the top of `CHANGELOG.md`.
  * Creates a PullRequest for the release branch:
-    * create a new branch with a name like `release-0.5.x`
+    * Creates a new branch with a name like `release-0.5.x`.
-    * this branch should be the same as `origin/master`
+    * This branch should be the same as `origin/master`.
-    * create a pull request into `release` branch
+    * Creates a pull request on the `release` branch.

-#### Acceptance
+### Acceptance

 Now you should test this release.
-You can get it by `cbd update release-x.y.z`.
+You can update to it by running `cbd update release-x.y.z`.
 Comment with LGTM (Looking Good To Me).

 Once the PR is merged, CircleCI will:

-* create a new release on [GitHub releases tab](https://github.com/sequenceiq/cloudbreak-deployer/releases), with the
+* Create a new release on [GitHub releases tab](https://github.com/sequenceiq/cloudbreak-deployer/releases), with the
  help of [gh-release](https://github.com/progrium/gh-release).
-* it will create the git tag with `v` prefix like: `v0.0.3`
+* Create the git tag with `v` prefix like: `v0.0.3`.